 He thinks this, writes it down, edits it, and it never occurs to him that he might have gotten something terribly wrong, because he’s just so much smarter than everyone else.
 The more he’s criticized by “experts,” the more they prove themselves to be unprogressive sheep.
 He once again basks in his intellectual superiority over the plebs, as do most of his fans.

 But unfortunately, one group of Gladwell fans are not so enthused.
-These fans have just a tiny amount of knowledge about basketball have a reaction more along the lines of:
+These fans have just a tiny amount of knowledge about basketball.
+Their reaction is more along the lines of:

 But then they brush Gladwell’s superficial and outright moronic analysis as a one-off and get back to enjoying him.
 After all, he had that genius insight that NFL teams should never draft quarterbacks because there’s literally no way of knowing which ones will be good.
 And don’t you know, talent doesn’t exist.
 You just need to practice for 10,000 hours and you’ll be a master at anything.